handwoven

 by jade

-Jade Ogden is a handweaver based in Mendip, Somerset.
-She has a BA in Creative Arts from Bath Spa University and an MA in Community and Participatory Arts from Goldsmiths University.
-Jade studied handweaving at the Handweaver’s Studio in London and has been developing her practice over the last decade.
+I am a handweaver based in Mendip, Somerset.
+I have a BA in Creative Arts from Bath Spa University and an MA in Community and Participatory Arts from Goldsmiths University.
+I studied handweaving at the Handweaver’s Studio in London, where weaving captured my heart.

 Handweaving

-Jade has a range of handwoven scarves, accessories and soft furnishings, with various combinations of geometric patterning.
-Primarily working with undyed, regeneratively farmed Shetland and Romney wool, sourced less than 10 miles from her home, high in the Mendip Hills.
+I create a range of handwoven scarves, accessories, soft furnishings and artwork, using undyed and naturally dyed regeneratively farmed Shetland and Romney wool, sourced less than 10 miles from my home, high in the Mendip Hills.

 Regenerative wool

-Using holistic farming techniques and UK processors to maintain traceability throughout the fleece to yarn process, this wool is truly local and sustainable.
+Using holistic farming techniques and UK processors to maintain traceability throughout the fleece to yarn process, the wool that I use is truly local and sustainable.
 The sheep are regeneratively farmed, which means that through their continual grazing in nomadic-style flocks, they actively restore the natural biodiversity of the landscape.

 Fibreshed

-Jade gratefully takes commissions for scarves, soft furnishings, artwork and is happy to discuss any ideas that you may have.
+I gratefully take commissions for scarves, soft furnishings, artwork and am happy to discuss any ideas that you may have.

 g u e s t